Sugg Fort was Pastor of Red

 The outcome of this hearing is not documented in the church minutes;

-however, at the church’s next meeting, Josiah Fort requested and received a letter of dismission from the
+however, at the church’s next meeting, Josiah Fort requested and received a letter of dismissal from the

 church and joined nearby Drake’s Pond Baptist Church.